nuodb/nuodb-helm-charts/docs/HowToHashiCorpVault.md

 ## Configuration of NuoDB

 HashiCorp Vault uses annotations to identify pods that require a Vault Agent.
-For more info please consult the [Template Documentation](https://www.vaultproject.io/docs/platform/k8s/injector/annotations#vault-hashicorp-com-agent-inject-template)
+For more information please consult the [Template Documentation](https://www.vaultproject.io/docs/platform/k8s/injector/annotations#vault-hashicorp-com-agent-inject-template)

 ### Annotations for the NuoDB Admin Tier

-The NuoDB admin tier requires all 4 key files.
-For convenience we list them here again:
+The NuoDB admin tier requires all four key files.
+For convenience, we list them here again:
 - `nuodb-keystore.p12` containing the X509 that identifies the admin;
 - `nuodb-truststore.p12` usually containing the root CA and the primordial admin user;
 - `ca.cert` containing the public certificate of the Certificate Authority;